'Devious Lick' Challenge: Vandalism, Theft Of Toilets, Equipment Costing Colorado Schools

 If peer approval is what these deviant lickers are seeking, they may be wasting their time.
 Many of the students CBS4 interviewed said they didn’t think the challenge and all the vandalism was funny.

-“Honestly, it’s kind of stupid,” said one boy.MORE NEWS: Colorado Parks And Wildlife Shares Advice For Having The Most Enjoyable Leaf Peeping Adventures
+“Honestly, it’s kind of stupid,” said one boy.MORE NEWS: Doctors at Swedish Medical Center Support More Research On Booster Shots In U.S.

 School districts are asking parents to talk with their kids about this challenge and discourage them from taking part.